berend21/ImageviewerAI/README.md

 <img width="1459" height="867" alt="Screenshot 2026-08-11 144051" src="https://github.com/user-attachments/assets/0179f613-ea30-4949-8fb0-8ce5639c572e" />

 Future ideas:
-- optimize system further to search faster and do AI classification faster
+- optimize system further to search faster and do AI classification faster.
+Also webpage sometimes hangs when viewing many images after each other.
 - Add database of known persons linked to image so images can be linked to certain person names.
 That way I can search images based on names.
 - Fix full-text search so document text become searchable.